AkshitOnGit/Medicine-inventory-management-system/README.md

 1. Install Python

-Download Python 3.x from the official website or verify installation using "python --version" in the terminal.
+Download Python 3.x from the official website or verify installation using: python --version

 2. Install Required Library

-Install the tabulate library using "pip install tabulate" in the terminal.
+Install the tabulate library using: pip install tabulate

 3. Download or Create Project File

-Make a file named "inventory.py" paste the complete prject code into it.
+Make a file named:
+inventory.py

 4. Run the program

-Navigate to the folder in termianl and run "python inventory,py",the menu will appear,and you can start using the system.
+Navigate to the folder in termianl and run: python inventory.py

 # Instructions for Testing the Project